This post may contain affiliate links.

-This easy, quick, just 3 ingredients Mango jam is rich, thick, low-sugar, and made without pectin.
-I just loved the taste, so rich and as mangoes are naturally sweet, despite the low sugar the jam tastes perfectly sweet.
-You'll find this best way to preserve mango.
+Here's how to make an easy 3-ingredients Mango jam without pectin.
+I just loved the taste, so tropical and as mangoes are naturally sweet, despite the low sugar the jam tastes perfectly sweet.
+You'll find the best mango preserve.

-Mangoes: Mango is the main ingredient and I can’t stress more to choose sweet and sour mangoes that are flavorful.
+Mangoes: Mangoes are the main ingredient and I can’t stress more choosing sweet and sour mangoes that are flavorful and firm.
 BUT if you have tart mangoes, you might need extra sugar to balance the taste.
-Similarly, if your mangoes lack taste, adding extra lemon can do the trick.
-But honestly, I won’t recommend you to make jam of any fruit that lacks in overall flavor as that is a complete waste of ingredients.

-Sugar: the amount of sugar depends on the sweetness of mango.
-If your mango is sweet and you don’t intend canning jam then ¾ cup sugar should be good.
+Sugar: The amount of sugar depends on the sweetness of the mango.
+If your mango is sweet and you don’t intend a canning jam then ¾ cup sugar should be good.
 If your mango is not sweet and tarty then consider adding more sugar to taste.
 Start by adding 2 tablespoons at a time.

-Lemon juice: you may add 1 tablespoon extra lemon juice if you like your jam are sweet and sour.
+Lemon juice: You may add 1-2 tablespoons of extra lemon juice if you like your jam to be sweet and sour.
 Avoid adding too much or your jam will have a prominent lemon taste.
 You can switch lemon juice with Orange juice and zest.
 It is a great way to add depth and pectin to the jam.

-Mango jam without pectin is nothing but mango preserve with more sugar and thicker consistency.
-As the mango season is short, this jam allows enjoying mangoes later in the fall.
+Mango jam is nothing but mango preserved with more sugar and thicker consistency.
+As the mango season is short, this jam allows for enjoying mangoes later in the fall.
 So it is totally worth doubling the recipe and freezing the excess.

 - Spread it on toast or on the biscuit.